 How do I apply?

 Applications to the Street Law Clinic are made during the regular Georgetown Law Center clinic recruiting process in the spring semester for the coming year and summer.
-Please consult the web site or contact the office of the Associate Dean for Clinical Education for details.
-Late applications can occasionally be accommodated on a space available basis.
-Contact the clinic faculty at Streetlaw@law.georgetown.edu.
+Please consult the clinic registration website after the first week of March at: www.law.georgetown.edu/go/clinic-registration or contact the office of the Associate Dean for Experiential Education for details.

 Do I need a car?

 Clinic participation is not dependent on access to a car, and every effort is made to accommodate students without a car.
 Accordingly, we place law students with a car at high schools that are not easily accessible by public transportation.
 Access to a car is especially desirable for Street Law Community Clinic participants who teach in the evenings.

 As in the case with all clinical programs that advocate directly for community members, participation involves traveling into poor and sometimes dangerous neighborhoods.
 Given the neighborhoods of many of the high schools, participation in the clinic carries some amount of risk.
 In deciding whether to enroll in this clinic, you should factor in whether you would feel comfortable traveling to and from your placement two to three times a week, particularly if you do not have access to a car.
 While the high schools have security staff and metal detectors, each year some schools report incidences of violence involving weapons.
 Law students participating in the Street Law Clinic have rarely been involved in violent incidents in the schools and are instructed how to handle such situations that may arise.